sam-astro/Astro8-Computer/docs/Programming/Armstrong/Commands.md

 ### Syntax

 ```
-if 〈 Ｖａｌｕｅ　Ａ 〉 〈 Ｃｏｍｐａｒａｔｏｒ 〉 〈 Ｖａｌｕｅ　Ｂ 〉 :
+if 〈 Value A 〉〈 Comparator 〉〈 Value B 〉:

-    〈 Ｌｏｇｉｃ　Ｂｌｏｃｋ 〉
+    〈 Contents 〉

 endif
 ```